 Before we embrace the term “predestining to hell,” we need to make some qualifications, because the very phrase is one that is very rare, if present at all in the Bible in those terms.
 I can think of one or two texts that could almost be paraphrased that way, so I don’t want to be too hard on the question.
 But there are qualifications I want to put on the phrase before I give the answer that I see.

 There will be no one in hell who does not deserve to be there.
-No one will be there who can give a good reason, a warranted reason why they shouldn’t be there.
-And all of the world will know this and will vindicate God in it.
-There will be no doubting of the justice of God at the last day.
+No one will be there who can give a good reason, a warranted reason, why they shouldn’t be there.
+All of the world will know this and will vindicate God in it.
+There will be no doubting the justice of God at the last day.
 That is the first thing that has to be said, biblically, that no one will be in hell who doesn’t deserve to be there.

 Second, no one will be in hell who is not in a state of rebellion against God.
 If we have any sense that people are being thrown in hell who are not in rebellion against God but are lovers of God or they are repenting towards God or they are embracing God or they are somehow not in rebellion against God, that is just a foreign concept to the Bible.
 The only people who will suffer are people who have been opposing God and are at the present moment in hell opposing God, rejecting God.

-And the third thing that needs to be said to qualify that phrase, “predestined to hell,” I think the Bible portrays God’s election and predestination as choosing graciously to save some sinners, not choosing to make some really good people bad.
+The third thing that needs to be said to qualify that phrase, “predestined to hell,” is that the Bible portrays God’s election and predestination as choosing graciously to save some sinners, not choosing to make some really good people bad.
 It always pictures him as rescuing sinners before the foundation of the world.
 Christ is slain for sinners before the foundation of the world (Revelation 13:8).

 Full Display of God’s Perfections